 - When you create ingredients with the intention of selling them to other manufacturers, having a halal certification for each individual ingredient will make it much simpler for those other manufacturers to get the halal certification for their products.

 - Once you have got the halal certification from a qualified authority, of which there are several available, you will have the option to apply the halal mark to both your product and its packaging, if you so want.

 You are not required to have it, and in many cases, being able to provide the certificate is the most crucial thing; nonetheless, you are free to do so if you so choose to place it on the goods.

 Export Opportunities Available in the Halal Market with the Certification

 If you are searching for a particular market to focus on, Southeast Asia may be one to consider.
-The area is home to several economies that are in the process of expanding and developing, which has led to a surge in the demand for halal goods among the region’s Muslim population.
+The area is home to several economies that are in the process of expanding and developing, which has led to a surge in the demand for halal goods among the region’s Muslim population, which will increase the interest in obtaining halal certification for their businesses.
 This criterion is particularly valid for food that has been packed.